SRombauts/UEGitPlugin/README.md

 #### What *cannot* be done presently (TODO list for v1.0, ordered by priority):
 - solve a merge conflict
 - merge blueprints
-- add Slate icons for git specific states (Added vs Modified, Copied vs Conflicted...)
+- Slate icon for missing files
 - add localisation for git specific messages
 - migrate an asset should add it to the destination project if also under Git (needs management of 'out of tree' files)
 - displaying states of 'Engine' assets (also needs management of 'out of tree' files)